Kendal: Education

 The Queen Katherine School, on Appleby Road, is a secondary school with academy status.
 The school also has a sixth form.

 Kirkbie Kendal School, formed from a merger of Kendal Grammar School & Kendal High School is a secondary school Business and Enterprise College serving the area.
 It operates as a foundation school with academy status.
 Its former pupils include the historian David Starkey.

 Kendal College provides further and higher education courses and the training for employers.

 Media

 Local news and television programmes are provided by BBC North West and ITV Border.

 Kendal's local radio stations are BBC Radio Cumbria, Smooth Lake District, Heart North West; community on-line stations are Lake District Radio, and Bay Trust Radio.

 The town's local newspaper is The Westmorland Gazette.

+It has been featured in season 16 (Hide + Seek UK) of Jet Lag: The Game.

 Sport

 Kendal Town Football Club plays in the North West Counties Premier Division, with home games at Parkside Road Stadium.

 Kendal RUFC plays in the 5th tier of the English rugby union system, with home games at Mint Bridge Stadium, which has a capacity of 3,500.